 Fáilte Ireland regularly engages with environmental research that is used to make informed management decisions and produce robust guidelines to facilitate the protection of the environment.
-From its inception in 2014, the Wild Atlantic Way (WAW) Operational Programme Monitoring Programme (undertaken to date by CAAS on behalf of Fáilte Ireland guided by relevant stakeholders) has
+From its inception in 2014, the Wild Atlantic Way (WAW) Operational Programme Monitoring Programme (undertaken to date by CAAS on behalf of Fáilte Ireland guided by relevant stakeholders) has been conducting research into the impacts of tourism on the receiving environment guided by an independent working group including the Environmental Protection Agency and the National Parks and Wildlife Service.

 On site observational surveys and ecological assessments have covered 57 locations and monitored the activities and effects of over 26,000 visitors.
 The findings, published in the form of Visitor Observation Reports and Ecological Impact Reports, show that visitors cause low levels of effects and that relatively higher levels of effects are predominantly caused by the mismanagement of sites - or the lack of management.
-Effectively managed sites have been identified where visitor movements facilitated alongside protection environmental receptors such as Derrynane House.
+Effectively managed sites have been identified where visitor movements facilitated alongside protection of are environmental receptors such as Derrynane House.
 The research has shown that the protection of sites does not have to rely on infrastructure or visitor restrictions to avoid environmental effects.
 The monitoring has shown that that activity dynamics are key drivers of both impact occurrence and impact severity.
-Therefore, it is fundamental that management practices identify appropriately manage the activities available at nature-based destinations.
+Therefore, it is fundamental that management identify practices and appropriately manage the activities available at nature-based destinations.
 From the monitoring work it was seen that 75% of all visitor observations resulted in no identifiable effects; which highlights the feasibility of 'no impact tourism' being an achievable target.